25 Interesting Facts About Syria

 13. Syria was officially under a state of emergency for 48 years.
 The emergency law was finally lifted in 2011 following protests after it was first introduced in 1962.

-14. Since independence, Syria has struggled with stability with several conflicts with neighbouring countries.
-Israel continues to occupy an area of the Golan Heights following the 1967 Six Day War.
+14. Israel continues to occupy an area of the Golan Heights in Syria following the 1967 Six-Day War.

 A security fence in the Israeli-occupied area